KSP-RO/RealismOverhaul/RealismOverhaul/Readme_RO.txt

 AIES by carmics (v1.5.1)
 ALCOR by alexustes
 Fustek Station Parts [NOTE: For X0.04-4 DEV BUILD - 5 June 2014]
-KW Rocketry by Winston & Kickasskyle (v2.6c) [NOTE: This mod removes shrouds.
-DO NOT install the "No Shroud" OR "Instant Power" configs.]
+KW Rocketry by Winston & Kickasskyle (v2.6c)
+[NOTE: (Realism Overhaul) WILL remove the engine shrouds.
+DO NOT install the "Extra" - "No Shroud" OR "Instant Power" configs provided in the download.]
+Near Future Technologies by Nertea (v0.2.*)
+Near Future Propulsion (v0.2.3) [NOTE: Propulsion Pack Engines NOT SUPPORTED AT THIS TIME.]
+Near Future Electrical (v0.2.2)
+Near Future Solar Panels (v0.2.2)
+Near Future Construction (v0.2.1)
+Near Future Spacecraft (v0.2.1)
+NovaPunch by Tiberion (v2.06)
 PorkWorks Inflatable Habs by Porkjet (v0.4)
 Procedural Dynamics - Procedural Wing by DYJ (v0.8.1) Procedural Fairings by e-dog (v3.09)